rivea0/blog/_posts/2022-04-05-solving-the-problem-sets-of-cs50s-introduction-to-programming-with-python-problem-set-0.md

 And similarly in this problem, we have to split the implementation using a `convert` function to convert emoticons to emojis, and a `main` function to call `convert` inside of it.

 ## Einstein
-This [problem set](https://cs50.harvard.edu/python/2022/psets/0/einstein/){:target="_blank"} uses Einstein's mass-energy equivalence formula $E = mc^2$.
+This [problem set](https://cs50.harvard.edu/python/2022/psets/0/einstein/){:target="_blank"} uses Einstein's mass-energy equivalence formula `E = mc^2`.
 For a given mass, we need to output the energy in Joules.
-$c$ in the formula, is the constant speed of light that is measured approximately as 300000000 (meters per second).
+`c` in the formula, is the constant speed of light that is measured approximately as 300000000 (meters per second).
 The main thing to do is to plug in the variables to their equivalents in the formula, but one thing to remember is how the `ìnput` function works.
 Because, in this problem we do not mostly do operations with `str` types this time, but rather with the `int` data type.
 So, for any kind of string in our program, [type casting](https://en.wikipedia.org/wiki/Type_conversion){:target="_blank"} is a helpful thing to do as we only want integers.
 For example:

 ```python
 # This would not work